alicagank/VowSpace/paper/paper.md

 bibliography: paper.bib
 ---

+# Summary

+VowSpace is a desktop application designed to help researchers, students, and educators analyze and visualize the acoustic properties of vowel sounds.
+It provides an easy-to-use graphical interface for plotting vowel formant frequencies—key acoustic cues that distinguish different vowel sounds—alongside tools for normalization, audio analysis, and data editing.

+While traditional tools in this domain often require programming knowledge or complex workflows, VowSpace is accessible to users without technical backgrounds.
+By integrating formant extraction, vowel plotting, normalization techniques, and spreadsheet-based editing in a single platform, VowSpace simplifies phonetic research and teaching.
+It supports use cases in linguistics, speech science, language education, and even forensic analysis.

 # Background

 Vowel formant frequency varies by vowel and speaker, and plays a crucial role in phonological and sociolinguistic analysis.
 These frequencies reveal language- and speaker-specific traits.
 The first and second formants (F1 and F2) relate to vowel height and backness, providing a robust acoustic basis for distinguishing vowel categories [@peterson1952; @ladefoged2014].
 Measuring and comparing formant frequencies is key in phonetics, dialectology, sociolinguistics, forensic linguistics, speech technology, and second language acquisition.